Amended fire restrictions: Stage 1 fire restrictions in western Boulder County. Fire restrictions rescinded in eastern Boulder County.

 • The number of infected mosquitoes in an area.

-• The vector index is calculated by determining the average number of infected mosquitoes collected per trap in an area.
+• The vector index calculates the average number of infected mosquitoes collected per trap in an area.

-• If it reaches 0.75 or more, there might be a need to do mosquito spraying to lower the risk.
+• If it reaches 0.75 or more, mosquito spraying might be needed to lower the risk.

 Week Ending OnVector IndexVector IndexVector Index